Freeboard/freeboard/README.md

 Freeboard can be run entirely from a local hard drive.
 Simply download/clone the repository and open index.html.
 When using Chrome, you may run into issues with CORS when accessing JSON based APIs if you load from your local hard-drive— in this case you can switch to using JSONP or load index.html and run from a local or remote web server.

+### API

+While freeboard runs as a stand-alone app out of the box, you can augment and control it from javascript with a simple API.

+**initialize**

+Must be called first to initialize freeboard.

+freeboard.initialize(allowEdit, [callback])

 ### Building Plugins

 See http://freeboard.github.io/freeboard/docs/plugin_example.html for info on how to build plugins for freeboard.